 Straw is what’s left over when grains like wheat, barley, or rice are harvested—basically the hollow stalks.
 Unlike hay, which can be used to feed animals, straw is a nearly useless agricultural byproduct.
 Millions of tons of straw must be burned or otherwise disposed of each year.
 Inconveniently, it doesn’t even decompose rapidly.
 Automated baling machines, invented in the 1890s, compact straw into tightly compressed blocks, so that they will at least occupy as little space as possible.
 Faced with a surplus of straw bales, a lack of trees, and a cold winter approaching, some settler long ago decided to stack up the bales and use them as the walls of a house.
 This worked surprisingly well, and after years of refinement, straw bale construction is beginning to gain respect as a mainstream technique.

-Walls made of straw bales are held together and reinforced with rebar (or sometimes, wooden or bamboo stakes).
-In some designs, walls made entirely of straw bales support a roof; in others, a conventional wooden frame is used as the load-bearing structure while the straw bales form the exterior shell.
+In a typical design, walls made of straw bales are held together and reinforced with rebar (or sometimes, wooden or bamboo stakes).
+Sometimes walls made entirely of straw bales support a roof; in others, a conventional wooden frame is used as the load-bearing structure while the straw bales form the exterior shell.
 Straw will rot if exposed to moisture, so to keep it dry, both interior and exterior surfaces are sealed with plaster, stucco, or adobe.
 The net effect is that walls of a finished straw bale building look just like any other wall, only a bit thicker.

 The Last Straw